 During construction, a horizontal barrier is also created by treating the soil surrounding the house with termicide.
 In addition, using chemically treated timber in the construction of your property also provides an extra layer of protection.

-In order to integrate termite barriers into your existing property, strategic drilling through concrete slabs, floors, wall footings and porches may be required.
+In order to integrate a termite barrier treatment into your existing property, strategic drilling through concrete slabs, floors, wall footings and porches may be required.

 Using bait stations to attract termites to a food source such as dry wood is one example of a chemical bait.
 A single house usually requires around 30 bait stations.